AMERICAN IDIOMS (D)

 Idioms starting with D

-Here is our list of popular "D" idioms that are used in American English:
+Here is our list of American idioms that start with "D":

 Dead: Empty; quiet (said of bars, clubs, restaurants, etc.)

-Dead: Extremely, totally, very
+Dead: Extremely, totally, very.

-ex: "I'm dead tired."
+Example: "I'm dead tired."
 (I'm extremely tired.); "You're dead wrong."
 (You're totally wrong.)

 (A) dead ringer (noun):